Haelix-Code/ForeFlightKML/README.md

 > Swift framework to build KML files in Jeppesen ForeFlight friendly format.

-This package provides a small, focused API for composing KML documents suitable for importing into ForeFlight as **User Map Shapes (KML)**.
+This package provides a small, focused API for composing KML/KMZ documents suitable for importing into ForeFlight as **User Map Shapes (KML)**.
 It intentionally avoids UI concerns — it gives you `String` KML output (or bytes) which your app can write to disk and share using the standard iOS share sheet.

 ## Quick highlights

 - Compose `Placemark`s with `Point`, `LineString`, `Polygon` and derived geometry helpers (circles, arc sectors, etc.).
 - Create reusable styles (`Style`, `LineStyle`, `PolyStyle`, `IconStyle`, `LabelStyle`) and assign them to placemarks.
-- `ForeFlightKMLBuilder` collects placemarks and styles, emits a complete `kml` document string.
+- `ForeFlightKMLBuilder` collects placemarks and styles, emits a complete `kml` or `kmz` document .
 - Lightweight — no UI code.

 ## Install